Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing: A Guide to Better Matting

 \subsection{Quality Control}

-We found that while the previous approach works, it can still be somewhat error-prone as it lacks proper and quantitative quality control.
-Therefore, we propose to introduce a validation mechanism using a \textit{supervisor} model to evaluate both the offline and the real-time methods.
+Although the previous approach already improves robustness, it remains somewhat error-prone due to the absence of quantitative quality control.
+To address this limitation, we propose to introduce a validation mechanism using a \textit{supervisor} model to evaluate both the offline and the real-time methods.
 The requirements of this model are slightly different, as quality becomes the highest priority, while computational cost and effort required by the user are less important.
 Given those requirements it makes sense to use a trimap-based matting approach, effectively limiting the range of errors within a small window around the edges, which can typically be near-perfectly retrieved by those methods, at the cost of much longer manual labeling and processing times.